syncfusion-content/blazor-docs/blazor/diagram-component/getting-started.md

 ---
 layout: post
 title: Getting Started in Blazor Diagram Component | Syncfusion
-description: Learn here all about how to deploy and get start with the Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to deploy and get started with the Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug